consulo/consulo-dev.github.io/docs/basics/plugin_structure/plugin_dependencies.md

 A plugin may depend on classes from other plugins, either bundled, third-party, or by the same author.
 This document describes the syntax for declaring plugin dependencies and optional plugin dependencies.
-For more information about dependencies on the IntelliJ Platform modules, see Part II of this document: [Plugin Compatibility with IntelliJ Platform Products](/basics/getting_started/plugin_compatibility.md).
+For more information about dependencies on the Consulo modules, see Part II of this document: [Plugin Compatibility with Consulo Products](/basics/getting_started/plugin_compatibility.md).

 > **NOTE** It is impossible to specify the minimum/maximum version for the dependent plugin. ([Issue](https://youtrack.jetbrains.com/issue/IDEABKL-7906))